mtwente/modelling-marti/README.md

 - `build/`: scripts and notebooks used to build the data
 - `data/`: data files
 - `docs/`: documentation for the data and the repository
+- `report/`: report on the data set and analysis
 - `src/`: source code for the data (e.g., scripts used to collect or process the data)

 ## Data Description